The Master of Arts in Public Policy and Administration aims to:

 - Many programs in Canada place an emphasis on either public policy or public administration but rarely both.
 Our MA in Public Policy and Administration places the study of both public policy and public administration at the centre.
 The Department of Politics and Public Administration, home to our Master’s degree, offers the only specialized undergraduate degree in public administration in the province of Ontario, and the Department has a long and strong track record in providing university education in public administration and public policy.
 In building on this strength of combining the study and practice of public policy and public administration, the Master’s program reflects that these elements within government and society are not distinct and separable entities but are best understood in relation to one another.
 This distinctive balance between public policy and public administration is consistent with Ryerson University’s recognized strength of combining theory and practice.

-- A Field Placement provides the opportunity for students to translate work in the field into a program course credit.
+- A Co-op Placement provides the opportunity for students to translate work in the field into a program course credit.

-- The program draws core faculty principally from the Department of Politics and Public Administration and includes Affiliated faculty from other Ryerson departments such as Criminal Justice and Criminology, Disability Studies, Business Management, Urban and Regional Planning, Information, Technology Management , Sociology and the Centre for Indigenous Governance.
+The program draws core faculty principally from the Department of Politics and Public Administration and includes Affiliated faculty from other Ryerson departments such as Criminology, Disability Studies, Business Management, Urban and Regional Planning, Information & Technology Management, and Sociology.
 Affiliated faculty with practitioner backgrounds from different levels of government and the non-profit sector add an experiential dimension to our program.
 The program regularly has a Public Servant in Residence as well as Deputy Minister Champions from the Ontario and federal governments.

 “The graduate education I received at Ryerson has held me in 'good stead' with the various skills and background knowledge required for my policy analyst job.”